JaabirM/makersbnb/README.md

 * As a host
 Until I have confirmed a request
-Id like the room to remain bookable for that date.</p>
+Id like the room to remain bookable for that date.
 </details>